friedelwolff/fmmap/README.rst

 The code and tests in this project are based on the standard library's `mmap`_ module.
 Additional tests from the pypy project are also duplicated here which helped to identify a few bugs.
-Most functionality is just inherrited from the current runtime.
+Most functionality is just inherited from the current runtime.
 The rest is implemented in optimized Cython code.

 .. _mmap: https://docs.python.org/3/library/mmap.html